paigebrasfield/437-Final/README.md

 1. Open Cloud Run URL
    - Use the top URL
 3. Upload resume
+4. Go back to the terminal and redeploy the URL
-4. Navigate to /search
+5. Navigate to /search
-5. Search for candidates using key words/skills
+6. Search for candidates using key words/skills
-6. View results in BigQuery
+7. View results in BigQuery